PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * All of the required DLLs should be included in the DBSchemaExportTool .zip file

-In order to use the `/Git,` `/Svn,` or `/Hg` switches, you need the following software installed and the executables present at a specific location.
+In order to use the `/Git,` `/Svn,` or `/Hg` switches, you need the following software installed and the executables present at a specific location:

 Git
 * `C:\Program Files\Git\bin\git.exe`